top of page

 For your kindergarten graduation or preschool graduation celebrate with a home ceremony.

-Who needs an auditorium full of strangers blocking your view when you can host an adorable, mini-graduation party right in your living room or backyard!
+Who needs an auditorium full of strangers blocking your view?
+Host a mini-graduation party right in your living room or backyard instead.

 an example of fun and festive end of the year party ideas for preschoolers